sahithyandev/s3/src/content/docs/data-communication-and-networking/21-data-transmission.md

 #### Synchronous Serial

-Group of bits (_frame_) is sent simultaneously by using a single line.
+Group of bits (_frame_) sent using a single line.
 Slower than parallel.
 Cheaper.

 Start, stop bit patterns are not used.
 Synchronization and control bits are included in the frame.